E-invoicing via Peppol. What should you do with it as a self-employed person?

 -

-Continue creating invoices as you always have—in Word, Excel, or your own tool.
+Continue creating invoices as you always have.
+In Word, Excel or an invoicing tool.

 -